LucasDaSilva96/BortaKv-ll/README.md

   - `qty`: must be a positive integer
   - `item_price`: must match `product_id`
   - `item_total`: must be `qty` multiplied by `item_price`

-### Submission

-- Deadline: Sunday, November 10, 23:59
-- Accept GitHub Classroom invitation: [GitHub Classroom Invitation](https://classroom.github.com/a/EwFqlkmk)
-- Submit:
-  - Link to your GitHub Classroom repo
-  - Whether you did the passing or distinction level
-  - Any known bugs or comments that might be useful for the review

 ### Grading Criteria